Legal informatics

 Legal informatics is an area within information science.

 The American Library Association defines informatics as "the study of the structure and properties of information, as well as the application of technology to the organization, storage, retrieval, and dissemination of information."
 Legal informatics therefore, pertains to the application of informatics within the context of the legal environment and as such involves law-related organizations (e.g., law offices, courts, and law schools) and users of information and information technologies within these organizations.

 Policy issues

-Policy issues in legal informatics arise from the use of informational technologies in the implementation of law, such as the use of subpoenas for information found in email, search queries, and social networks.
+Policy issues in legal informatics arise from the use of informational technologies in the implementation of law, such as the use of subpoenas for information found in emails, search queries, and social networks.
 Policy approaches to legal informatics issues vary throughout the world.
-For example, European countries tend to require destruction or anonymization of data so that it cannot be used for discovery.
+For example, European countries tend to require the destruction or anonymization of data so that it cannot be used for discovery.

 Technology

 Cloud computing

 The widespread introduction of cloud computing provides several benefits in delivering legal services.
 Legal service providers can use the Software as a Service model to earn a profit by charging customers a per-use or subscription fee.
 This model has several benefits over traditional bespoke services.